 2007.
 He is the Resident General Medical Education section editor for

 Anesthesia & Analgesia.

-Dr. Nemergut and Robert Thiele, one of our residents, developed OpenAnesthesia with the intention of promoting evidence-based medicine in the disciplines of anesthesiology, critical care, and pain management.
+Dr. Nemergut and Robert Thiele, at the time of his residency, developed OpenAnesthesia with the intention of promoting evidence-based medicine in the disciplines of anesthesiology, critical care, and pain management.
 The site is designed to be a multimodal educational toolkit for medical students, residents, and practitioners, with different pages targeted to different audiences.